2020 Midwest derecho: Iowa

 Animated satellite imagery taken from the MODIS aboard NASA's Terra satellite showing widespread agricultural and foliage damage resulting from the derecho.

-The Iowa Governor's office estimated on August 16 that the storm severely damaged or destroyed over 8,000 homes and caused $23.6 million in damage to public infrastructure.
-The cost of cleaning up debris from the storm was estimated at $21.6 million.
-Several major roads in Iowa City were closed due to storm debris, including Interstate 380 between Iowa City and Cedar Rapids.
-Four state parks were closed through the end of August for cleanup; as of December 2020, all had reopened except Palisades-Kepler State Park, which was closed indefinitely due to storm damage until reopening on April 23, 2021.
-Emma Hanigan, an urban forester for the Iowa Department of Natural Resources, said that the impact on the state's trees will be felt for decades.

 Affected towns and cities advised residents not to travel due to damage.
 City-wide and county-wide states of emergency were declared.
 On August 13, Iowa Governor Kim Reynolds issued a state-level disaster proclamation for 23 of Iowa's counties, which expanded to 27 counties on August 14.
+Several major roads in Iowa City were closed due to storm debris, including Interstate 380 between Iowa City and Cedar Rapids.
+By August 16, the Iowa Governor's office estimated that the storm severely damaged or destroyed over 8,000 homes and caused $23.6 million in damage to public infrastructure.
+The cost of cleaning up debris from the storm was estimated at $21.6 million.
+Lake Macbride State Park, Palisades-Kepler State Park, Pleasant Creek State Recreation Area, and Wapsipinicon State Park were closed through the end of August for cleanup and repair.

 On August 17, President Trump partially approved Gov. Reynolds' request for a federal disaster declaration.
 An amended declaration for Individual Assistance was approved by the White House for Linn County, Iowa alone on August 20, then expanded to 10 counties on September 1 along with concurrent natural disaster declarations from the United States Department of Agriculture on September 3.
 On September 10, Gov. Reynolds extended the disaster proclamation for those aforementioned Iowa counties.
 On September 11, it was announced FEMA added seven additional Iowa counties (for a total of 23) to the August 17 federal disaster declaration, as well as the Sac and Fox Tribe of the Mississippi in Iowa.

+In an October 2020 article, Emma Hanigan, an urban forester for the Iowa Department of Natural Resources, said that the impact on the state's trees will be felt for decades.
+By December 2020, all state parks closed had reopened except Palisades-Kepler State Park, which was closed for eight months, reopening on April 23, 2021.
+In 2025, it was estimated a total of 7.07 million trees combined between forests and urban trees were damaged across Iowa by the derecho.